VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice

 Fix \(\delta\in V \setminus B\), consider \(\mathcal{G}'\), the coarse-grained graph of \(\mathcal{G}\) by the partition \(V=B\sqcup \left(\bigsqcup_{j\notin B} \{j\}\right)\), let \(H'_{\beta}\) be the random Schrödinger matrix on \(\mathcal{G}'\).
 Define \(e^{u^{(\delta)}_{i}} = \frac{G_{\beta}(\delta,i)}{G_{\beta}(\delta,\delta)}\), let \(e^{u^{(\delta)}_{B}} = \frac{1}{\operatorname{card}B} \sum_{j\in B} e^{u^{(\delta)}_{j}}\), also define \(e^{u^{(\delta)'}_{j}} = \frac{G'_{\beta}(\delta,j)}{G'_{\beta}(\delta,\delta)}\), then we have equality in distribution

-\end{lemma} To be self contained, we provide an alternative proof below.
-Note that Lemma \ref{lem-effective-h22} is just a partial result of the results in \autocite{Disertori2022}.

-\begin{proof}[Proof of Lemma \ref{lem-effective-h22}] The joint law of \((u^{\delta}_{i})_{i\in V}\) can be realized as the random environment of the VRJP \(Y_{t}\) on \(\mathcal{G}\) with starting point \(\delta\) and initial local time 1, see e.g. Theorem 2 in \autocite{Sabot2015} or Theorem 3 in \autocite{Sabot2017}.
+\end{lemma} \begin{proof}[Proof of Lemma \ref{lem-effective-h22}] The joint law of \((u^{\delta}_{i})_{i\in V}\) can be realized as the random environment of the VRJP \(Y_{t}\) on \(\mathcal{G}\) with starting point \(\delta\) and initial local time 1, see e.g. Theorem 2 in \cite{Sabot2015} or Theorem 3 in \cite{Sabot2017}.
 We now examine \(Y_{t}\) while conceptualizing \(B\) as a single vertex; that is, when \(Y_{t}\) is located in \(B\), we do not distinguish between the specific vertices within \(B\).
 This can be interpreted as the VRJP \(Y'\) on \(\mathcal{G}'\), also starting from \(\delta\).
-When the process \(Y_{t}\) is outside \(B\), say at vertex \(i\), the probability of jumping to \(B\) is identical in both \(\mathcal{G}\) and \(\mathcal{G}'\), i.e. that the jump rate from \(i\) to \(B\) for \(Y_{t}\) is
+When the process \(Y_{t}\) is outside \(B\), say at vertex \(i\), the probability of jumping to \(B\) is identical in both \(\mathcal{G}\) and \(\mathcal{G}'\), the jump rate from \(i\) to \(B\) for \(Y_{t}\) is

 Even though the process will transition between different sites within \(B\), the total local time accumulated in \(B\) remains consistent for both processes, the identity in distribution hence follows. \end{proof}